Skip to main content

 Generic Parameters in check_components!

-• check_components! can only be used with generic parameters.
-For example:
+check_components! can be used with CGP traits containing generic parameters.
+For example, given:

 check_components! {